 - Urinary symptoms such as urgency or frequent urination.

 - Pain during sexual intercourse

-- Changes in woman’s period, such as heavier bleeding than normal bleeding or irregular bleeding
+- Changes in a woman’s period, such as heavier bleeding than normal bleeding or irregular bleeding

 - Abdominal swelling with weight loss.